RavitejaRTR/ParkingLot/README.md

 Two ways to run the application

 Inpu_file mode : java -jar ParkingLotProblem-0.1.jar <Input_file>
-Note: Have the command line opened to the exact folder the jar file is present.

 Interactive mode: java -jar ParkingLotProblem-0.1.jar

 Note: Have the command line opened to the exact folder the jar file is present.